-This degree provides exceptional training for the field of Communication and Speech Disorders (Sleep Therapy).
+This degree provides exceptional training for the field of Communication and Speech Disorders (Speech Therapy).
 It leads to full academics and clinical certification, including TSSLD license in New York State.

 Garden City (Manhattan)